Stackclash/5e-vault/5. Mechanics/Classes/Sorcerer Shadow Magic.md

 ### Hound of Ill Omen (Level 6)

 At 6th level, you gain the ability to call forth a howling creature of darkness to harass your foes.
-As a bonus action, you can spend 3 sorcery points to magically summon a hound of ill omen to target one creature you can see within 120 feet of you.
+As a bonus action, you can spend 3 sorcery points to magically summon a [[5.
+Mechanics/Bestiary/Monstrosity/Hound Of Ill Omen.md\|hound of ill omen]] to target one creature you can see within 120 feet of you.
 The hound uses the [[5.
 Mechanics/Bestiary/Beast/Dire Wolf.md\|dire wolf]]'s statistics (see the Monster Manual or appendix C in the Player's Handbook), with the following changes:

 - The hound is size Medium, not Large, and it counts as a monstrosity, not a beast.
 - It appears with a number of temporary hit points equal to half your sorcerer level.